 Resources on Prayer

-Whether you have your own war room, prayer closet, or prayer notebook, or simply use the Notes app on your smartphone as a friend of mine does, find the system that works for you as you pray for other people!
+Whether you use a prayer notebook or the Notes app on your smartphone as a friend of mine does, find the system that works for you and pray!

 I loved this!
 There’s so much good, practical advice here.
 Thank you, friend, for encouraging us. <3